Blog

 If you’re creating hundreds of indexable pages to drive minimal amounts of organic traffic and backlinks, that’s going to be net-negative for your site’s long-term SEO.

-Digital consumer intelligence
+Digital market intelligence

 fueled by search marketing data helps pinpoint the types of content the target audience is looking for — and the demand for them.